openartcoded/dropbox-sync/README.md

         API_CLIENT_SECRET: # Replace with your API Client's secret key.
 Example : "duzp0kzwDHSS2nSO46P3GBSsNnQbx8L3"
         API_TOKEN_URL: # Replace it with the keycloak's token url.
 Example : "http://keycloak:8080/realms/Artcoded/protocol/openid-connect/token"
         ZIP_PASSWORD: # The password assigned to the Zip file generated on dossier closure
-        FILE_DOWNLOAD_DIR: # THE PATH MUST START WITH "/": Example "/data"
+        FILE_DOWNLOAD_DIR: # The directory in which the event associated files are going to be save locally THE PATH MUST START WITH "/": Example "/data"
         DROPBOX_DATABASE_NAME: # Should a name for the SQLite db file.
 Example : "DropboxSyncDatabase"
-        DROPBOX_APPDATA_PATH: # THE PATH MUST START WITH "/".
+        DROPBOX_APPDATA_PATH: # The folder in which the database and configuration is saved.
+This variable can be the same as 'DROPBOX_CONFIG_PATH' THE PATH MUST START WITH "/".
 Example : "/db"
         DROPBOX_CONFIG_FILE_NAME: # Choose a file name for the config file.
 By default it is going to be "dropbox-sync-configuration.json"
         DROPBOX_ROOT_FOLDER: # THE PATH MUST START WITH "/".
 Example : "/OPENARTCODED".
 It represents the root folder in Dropbox
         MAIL_RECEIVER_ADDRESS: # The email address on which you want to send the warning email